dubwub/F2016-UPE-AI/README.md

 ###Installation
 * The server is built from the MEAN Stack (https://github.com/meanjs/mean), you should install all of its dependencies too (Ruby, Grunt, Bower)
 * If you're installing on Windows, you may need to install the dependencies for node-gyp (https://github.com/nodejs/node-gyp), like Visual Studio and Build Tools
+* If you're installing on Linux, make sure you do NOT use sudo apt-get nodejs, because that node version is EXTREMELY out of date.
+There are many guides online for building nodejs in the correct way.
 * Make sure Node.JS, MongoDB is installed on your computer, this will by default install npm
 * Navigate to the root directory of this (clone, fork, whatever), and then run npm install